What is bulk trash?

 Loose grass, leaves, weeds, twigs and hedge clippings must be bagged or boxed and securely tied

-For additonal questions, contact us.
+For additional questions, contact us.